CodingBobby/codingbobby.github.io/projects.md

 ## Traktify
 A multi-platform desktop app that provides super easy super fast access to your [trakt.tv](https://trakt.tv) account.
 It's currently in development and I'm collaborating with [Bumbleboss](https://bumbleboss.xyz).
+Traktify's logo was a project on its own, you can find more about it [here](#small-traktify).
 You can read more on the dedicated [website](/traktify) or check out the [repo](https://github.com/CodingBobby/traktify).

 ## Rectipy